dicook/Statistical_Thinking/README.md

 * Topic 1: Simulation of games for decision strategies (2 weeks):

-Jul 28 (Di) and Jul 29 (Souhaib)

  - A. Case studies in randomization (Ch 2, Diez, Barr, Cetinkaya-Rundel) (i) What is randomness?
 (Include the draw vs flip coin tosses) (ii) Using permutation to examine association - use election, population/party (iii) Review of hypothesis testing

+Jul 28 (Di) and Jul 29 (Souhaib)

  - Lab 1: Introduction to R, functions, permutation, random number generation

-Aug 4 (Souhaib) and Aug 5 (Souhaib)

  - B. Game simulation (Unit 1: IFA CT6)
    (i) Introduction to random numbers: uniform distribution on integers, real line